 Note: Some of the machines at the entrance will have a red circle with a white line through them.
 A very common mistake is to try to put your card into one of these machines to gain access to the station.
 If you try to put your card into one of these machines, you will just get a whirring noise.
 If you keep trying to put your card through, an officer of the law will approach and indicate you need to use another stall/gate – one that displays a green arrow!

 Note: The Skytrain completed a new expansion that opened in August of 2010 with service from Suvarnabhumi airport to central Bangkok (see the “airport” section above for more information about this.
 Expansion continues outwards on both the Silom and the Sukhumvit lines and in recent years additional stations have opened allowing for greater access to points further from the core of the city.

-One additional item to be acutely aware of is the Saphin Taksin skytrain stop.
+One additional item to be acutely aware of is the Saphin Taksin skytrain stop on the Silom Line.
 There is only one track here and trains need to stop and wait for the other train to proceed.
-As a result one of the platforms features trains running both directions and one needs to be cognisant of which direction you need to go in – so that you don’t end up boarding a train going in the wrong direction.
+As a result one of the platforms features trains running both directions and one needs to be cognizant of which direction you need to go in – so that you don’t end up boarding a train going in the wrong direction.
 Every train stop on skytrain has security guards but they are a bit more vigilant here in helping tourists get on the appropriate train based on your destination.